Dr Shunmay Yeung PhD MBBS FRCPCH MRCP DTM&H

 - Malaria Centre

 - Maternal, Adolescent, Reproductive & Child Health (MARCH)

 - Antimicrobial Resistance Centre

 Shunmay was the Module Organiser for the Distance Learning module on Control of Communicable Disease and supervises MSc (mainly TMIH and CID) and PhD students.
 She lectures on in-house modules including Applied Communicable Disease control module and AIDS module, and also externally and takes an active role in teaching and mentoring.

-Recent projects include mixed methods evaluations of Village Malaria Workers and of the private sector roll-out of subsidised malaria rapid diagnostic tests in Cambodia; mapping of artemisinin resistance and mobile and migrant populations in SE Asia; cost-effectiveness modelling of 8-aminoquonolones for the radical cure of P. vivax; methodological development in surveys of antimalarial quality; and analysis of the content of the "drug cocktails" commonly used to treat fevers in SE Asia.
+In addition to the research described above methodological development in surveys of antimalarial quality; and analysis of the content of the "drug cocktails" commonly used to treat fevers in SE Asia; mixed methods evaluations of Village Malaria Workers and of the private sector roll-out of subsidised malaria rapid diagnostic tests in Cambodia; mapping of artemisinin resistance and mobile and migrant populations in SE Asia; cost-effectiveness modelling of G6PD testing and 8-aminoquinlonoes for the radical cure of P. vivax;

 - Child health

 - Disease control

 - Economic evaluation

 - Health services research